5 must know Concepts in Cryptography

 - TLS/SSL protocol

-Hashing is a method used to convert any length data into a fixed output.
-Hashing is basically used for proving the integrity of data.
+Hashing is a method used to convert any length of data into a fixed output.
+Hashing is basically used to prove the integrity of data.
+Remember once data is converted by using hashing technique, it can't be recovered.
+Hashing is also used for data indexing, data retrieval, and digital signatures.

 Examples of hashing algorithms are